 on $V$.
 Since $F_k$ is a holomorphic primitive of $f_k$ on $V$ and $f_k$ is a holomorphic function on $U_k$ there exists a holomorphic primitive $\tilde{F}_k$ of $f_k$ on $U_k$ such that $\tilde{F}_k|_V=F_k$.
 Consequently, we have

 on $U_k$.
 Hence

-By definition of singular flat metric we can see that $p_k$ is a singular point for $g$ with residue $c_k$.
+By definition of singular flat metrics we can see that $p_k$ is a conical singularity for $g$ with order $c_k$.
 Hence $g$ has a continuation as a singular flat metric to any pole of $\nabla$.
 Since $g$ is adapted to $\nabla$ on $S^o$ it is adapted to $\nabla$ on $S$.

 Let $\tilde{g}$ be another singular flat metric adapted to $\nabla$.
 Let $\eta_\alpha$ be the representation of $\nabla$ on $(U_\alpha,z_\alpha)$.
 For suitable holomorphic primitives $F_\alpha$ and $\tilde{F}_\alpha$ of $\eta_\alpha$ we have